Police vehicles in Japan: Standard cars

 Each car is assigned not to an officer, but to one of a number of departments, including mobile patrol, traffic enforcement, and expressway patrol.
 There are about 9,000 police cars that have been purchased with national funds and are deployed in various places nationwide, excluding unmarked cars.

 As of 2022, the Toyota Crown is the most common marked police car in each prefecture, though the Yamanashi Prefectural Police uses the Toyota Mark X. The previously common Subaru Legacy is on the decline.
 In addition, the Saitama Prefectural Police uses the Nissan Teana as their patrol vehicle.

-A Yamanashi Prefectural Police traffic enforcement car.
-The vehicle is a first generation Toyota Mark X.